 What Boards Are Actually Measuring

 Sophisticated boards understand that an executive's market visibility functions as a strategic asset.
 When your CEO is recognized as a thought leader in your space, enterprise prospects arrive warmer, top talent considers your company more seriously, and acquirers assign higher multiples to companies with recognized leadership.
-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report provides the numbers boards need to see: 60% of C-suite executives say they are willing to pay a premium to work with organizations whose leaders produce quality thought leadership.
-That premium translates directly to valuation.
+The Edelman-LinkedIn B2B Thought Leadership Impact Report provides numbers boards care about: 60% of B2B decision-makers say they are willing to pay a premium to work with organizations whose leaders produce quality thought leadership.
+That premium can translate directly to valuation.

 The same research documents downstream effects that boards explicitly care about.
-When executives publish consistently: 54% of decision-makers research new vendors after reading quality thought leadership, and 71% of buyers say thought leadership is more effective than conventional marketing at demonstrating an organization's value.
-These aren't soft marketing metrics—they describe the mechanism by which enterprise revenue is generated and protected.
+When executives publish consistently: 54% of decision-makers say thought leadership prompted them to research products or services they weren't previously considering, and 71% of hidden decision-makers say thought leadership is more effective than conventional marketing at demonstrating an organization's value.
+These aren't soft marketing metricsβthey describe the mechanism by which enterprise revenue is generated and protected.

 The Recruiting Multiplier

 Boards know that talent is the primary constraint on execution.
 Executive visibility directly affects recruiting outcomes.
 Senior candidates research potential employers through the personal brands of their future leadership, not through careers pages.
 When an executive publishes substantively and regularly, they are continuously broadcasting the intellectual environment candidates will join.
-LinkedIn's 2026 data shows that executives' content is shared at 24 times the rate of brand-page content—meaning a CEO's byline reaches talent networks that no recruiter budget can efficiently replicate.
+Content shared from a leader's personal profile tends to reach and resonate well beyond what brand-page content achievesβmeaning a CEO's byline can reach talent networks that no recruiter budget can efficiently replicate.

 Governance Framework: Executive Visibility as a Board-Level Asset